 What is genocide?

-Considered the worst crime against humanity, genocide is the planned mass killing of a racial, ethnic, or religious group.
-The term was first applied, retrospectively, to the Holocaust of World War II, when millions of European Jews were systematically killed.
+Genocide, the planned mass killing of a racial, ethnic, or religious group, is considered the worst crime against humanity.
+The term originated retrospectively after the Holocaust of World War II, when millions of European Jews were systematically killed.

-What led to the Rwandan genocide?
+What happened during the 1994 Rwandan genocide?
 Who are Hutus and Tutsis?

-Under colonial rule, tensions had long simmered between ethnic Hutus, predominantly farmers, and Tutsis, who raise cattle.
-Hutus were in the majority, though Tutsis generally commanded greater wealth and social position.
+Ethnic Tutsis, who raise cattle, and Hutus, who are predominately farmers, had longstanding tensions under colonial rule.
+Although Hutus were in the majority, Tutsis generally commanded greater wealth and social position.

-- A Hutu uprising in 1959 resulted in a civil war that ended Tutsi domination.
+- 1959: A Hutu uprising led to civil war, ending Tutsi domination.

-- In 1962, when Rwanda gained independence from Belgium, 120,000 Rwandans — mostly Tutsis — fled the country.
-Hutu leaders gained control of Rwanda.
+- 1962: Rwanda gained independence from Belgium.
+By this time, 120,000 Rwandans, mostly Tutsis, had fled the country, and Hutu leaders took control of Rwanda.

-- Starting in the late 1980s, Rwanda exile groups made political and military moves to repatriate.
+- Late 1980s: Rwandan exile groups made political and military moves to repatriate.

-- Peacemaking attempts in 1993 by the United Nations and regional African governments were unsuccessful.
+- 1993: Peacemaking attempts by the United Nations and regional African governments failed.

-- On April 6, 1994, Rwanda President Juvenal Habyarimana and Burundi President Cyprien Ntaryamira, both Hutus, were killed in a rocket attack on their airplane, while returning from peace negotiations.
+- April 6, 1994: A rocket attack killed Rwandan President Juvénal Habyarimana and Burundian President Cyprien Ntaryamira, both Hutus, as they were returning from peace negotiations together on an airplane.

-What were the conditions in Rwanda after the killing stopped?
+What were the conditions in Rwanda after the mass killings stopped?

-The country was devastated; survivors were physically and psychologically damaged.
-Families were decimated, their homes and communities destroyed.
-Up to 2 million people fled the country, including many of the Hutu ethnic group perpetrators.
+Families were decimated, and the mass killings caused physical and psychological damage to survivors.
+The genocide devastated the country, destroying homes and communities.
+Up to 2 million people, including many Hutu perpetrators, fled the country.
 A million people were displaced within the country.
-Of the survivors, 75,000 were children who lost one or both parents.
+Among the survivors, 75,000 were children who lost one or both parents.

-World Vision began working in Rwanda in 1994, providing life-giving emergency aid to displaced people and helping them to resettle.
-The organization cared for many children who had lost their parents.
-World Vision’s peacebuilding and reconciliation programs laid the foundation on which many lives, families, and communities are being rebuilt today.
+World Vision began working in Rwanda in 1994, providing life-giving emergency aid, helping resettle displaced people, and caring for many children who had lost their parents.
+We also facilitated peace and reconciliation that helped lay the foundation on which many lives, families, and communities are being rebuilt today.

-World Vision started a reconciliation and peacebuilding program in which all staff were trained to become agents of healing.
+World Vision started a reconciliation and peacebuilding program that trained all staff to become agents of healing.